-Justin Hazenberg, P.Eng., Chair
+Melanie Williams, P.Eng., Chair

-The NAPEGG Education Foundation is in a key transitionary point right now.
-Founded in 2000, the foundation's goal is to promote training and education in the fields of engineering and geoscience.
-Historically, the foundation primarily issued scholarships to support its goals.
-In 2021, the foundation provided approximately \$35,000 in scholarships and grants.
-This is an excellent level of support and will likely grow in the years to come.
-However, the foundation's board is hoping to see support expand to other areas in addition to scholarships.
-This may include access to mental health supports for university students and science camps for junior high and high school students.
+The NAPEGG Education Foundation was founded in 2000, the foundation's goal is to promote training and education in the fields of engineering and geoscience.
+In 2022, the foundation provided approximately \$28,000 in scholarships and grants.
+This is a great level of support and will likely grow in the years to come.

-In 2021, NAPEG Council and the NAPEGG Education Foundation Board agreed upon a process to transfer some activities historically completed by NAPEG to the foundation.
-These actives are in the areas of awards and outreach.
-The foundation will have more freedom in performing these activities, while NAPEG will have the ability to focus on its regulatory duties.
-NAPEG will continue to sponsor the foundation to ensure it has the resources to take on these extra tasks.
+Over the past year NAPEG Council and the NAPEGG Education Foundation Board have been proceeding with the transfer of some activities that were historically completed by NAPEG to the NAPEGG Education Foundation.
+These activities are in the areas of awards and outreach.
+The foundation now has more freedom in performing these activities, while NAPEG can focus on its regulatory duties.
+NAPEG will continue to sponsor the foundation to ensure it has the resources to take on these. extra tasks.

-Hopefully 2022 will see the first Engineering and Geoscience Awards Gala brought to you by the NAPEGG Education Foundation.
+The 2023 Engineering and Geoscience Awards Gala is brought to you by the NAPEGG Education Foundation.
 This new gala format will be an exciting way to celebrate our professions and bring awareness to the foundation.

-Other promotional activities, such as rings 'n wings may make a triumphant return.
-A new stand-alone strategic plan for the foundation in the works.
-Please watch your email and participate if you can.
-With a new vision and expanded role, it is going to be an exciting time for the foundation going forward and we would love for you to be a part of it.
+A new stand-alone strategic plan for the foundation is in the works.
+I encourage everyone to participate if you can.
+With a new vision and expanded role, it is an exciting time for the foundation going forward and we would love for you to be a part of it.
 The Education Foundation Committee is looking for additional members.
 Please contact the NAPEG office if you are interested in volunteering.

-Respectfully submitted,
+Respectfully submitted, Melanie Williams, P.Eng.

-Justin Hazenberg, P.Eng., MBA